alexander-bzikadze/missing-in-heyholn/obsidian/World/Monsters/False Hydra.md

   - name: Legendary resistance (3/day)
     desc: If the false hydra fails a saving throw, it can choose to succeed instead.
   - name: Multiple heads
     desc: In addition to the torso, each False Hydra's heads have their own actions and reactions.
+With each head lost, False Hydra receives 2 additional AC or add resistance to damage, depending on the final blow and DM's decision.
+  - name: Swamp Lair
+    desc: False Hydra always considers swamp as normal terrain and cannot be slowed down by it.
 legendary_description: The false hydra can take 1 legendary actions, choosing from the options below.
 It can only take one legendary action at a time and only at the end of another creature's turn.
 The false hydra regains spent legendary actions at the start of its turn.
 legendary_actions:
   - name: Sonic Pulse
     desc: The false hydra targets a creature within range of one of its heads and blasts a cone of noise.
-Creatures within a 10 foot cone take 12 (4d6) sonic damage.
+Creatures that are not other heads within a 10 foot cone take 12 (4d6) sonic damage.
 ```

 ## False Hydra's Head